Mark-MDO47/ArduinoClass/99_Resources/README.md

 I use the free schematic editor KiCad for capturing schematics (actually what I do might better be called wiring diagrams).
 KiCad can also do Spice simulations, PCB board layout, Gerber File generation, Bill of Materials --- the whole works!
 - https://www.kicad.org/

 This is not needed for the class but is a fantastic tool for those that are interested.
+There are many YouTube videos describing the basics of KiCad usage.

 ## Projects on the Web
 [Top](#resources "Top")<br>